The Traditional Owners of this land are those who identify as

 The Sacred Mound Springs of the Arabana people

-There are two stories to tell of the Sacred Mound Springs of the region around Kati Thanda- (Lake Eyre) in far northern South Australia.
-Described by early European settlers as mound springs, these physical features of the landscape are the natural outlets for the pressurised ground water of the 1.76 million square million kilometres of the Great Artesian Basin, one of the largest of its kind in the world.
+There are two stories to tell of the Ngarrawa (sacred mound springs) of the region around Kati Thanda (Lake Eyre) in far northern South Australia.
+Ngarrawa are the natural outlets for the pressurised ground water of the 1.76 million square million kilometres of the Great Artesian Basin, one of the largest of its kind in the world.
+Arabana Aboriginal Corporation describe mound springs as “precious water holes that spread far and wide across our Country.
+The springs are central to our culture, and they help sustain life in our beautiful, dessert lands.”

 One story tells of the thousands of years the Arabana people have lived around a supply of potable water that ‘provided the environmental basis for a rich and multi-layered transport and communication corridor through otherwise inhospitable desert country’.
-The region is rich in songline history and archaeological evidence indicates it was a centre of interconnected trade routes that crisscrossed the nation.
+The region is rich in songline history,with archaeological evidence indicating it was a centre of interconnected trade routes that crisscrossed the nation.

-One spring site, the Finniss Springs Mission, located in the centre of Arabana land was crucial in enabling the people to survive the dispossession era from the late 19th Century to the mid 20th Century.
-In 2012, after 14 years of negotiations, the Arabana people won Native Title over a significant area between Lake Torrens, Coober Pedy and Oodnadatta.
+One spring site – the Finniss Springs Mission, located in the centre of Arabana land – was significant in providing a place where traditional life and culture could be practiced despite ongoing colonial dispossession.
+In 2012, after nearly a decade and a half of deliberation, the Arabana people won Native Title over a significant area between Lake Torrens, Coober Pedy and Oodnadatta.

 The Arabana Rangers Healthy Country Plan speaks to a vision of: